andre-hctulc/react-base/docs/Docs.md

 We use icons from [here](https://phosphoricons.com/?q=%22x%22&weight=%22bold%22).
 Only Icons that are used internally are included in _components/icons_.

 All icon svg should use `fill="currentColor"`

+## Build

+We build with typescript.
+See tsconfig.build.json and build script.